bwilliams-j2/selenium-template/README.md

 Running the tests is simply a matter of running a maven build command:
 `mvn clean verify`

 ###Targeting test classes and specific tests:
 You can target test classes (ie: `GoogleTestIT`) by targeting them as parameters in the mvn command using the TestNG framework:
 Target specific test class: `mvn clean verify -Dtest=GoogleExampleIT`

 Target specific test in test class: `mvn clean verify -Dtest=GoogleExampleIT#googleCheeseExample`

+##Options
+You can change the default in the Configuration Properties section of the pom.xml, or pass them as runtime parameters.
+Here are some examples:

 ###Targeting a specific browser:
 You can also target a specific browser: